Updated in 2021! Riding a Segway should be easy, right? This is what it was like to try riding one for the first time during a Toronto Segway Tour.

-I can’t thank the guys at Segway Ontario enough – they were relaxed, friendly, and they really knew their stuff.
+I can’t thank the guys at Go Tours enough – they were relaxed, friendly, and they really knew their stuff.
 They never made me feel silly or awkward (although I absolutely looked like both!) and they were passionate about their neighbourhood, which makes for a winning combination as tour-guides.

-They offer an evening ghost themed Segway tour and that would definitely be my top choice – it would be a fun alternative to the usual evening activities in the area and a great way for solo travelers to meet new friends and enjoy a unique group activity.
+Go Tours tours start at $39 for 30 minutes and longer tours and themed tours are available for a bit more.
+For instance, they offer a ghost-themed Segway tour and that would definitely be my top choice.
+It would be a fun alternative to the usual evening activities in the area and a great way for solo travelers to meet new friends and enjoy a unique group activity.